alexkharrod/v1promojobs/progress.md

 - Integrated React for interactive components
 - Added more styling to the base template
 - Moved profile to the right side of the nav bar
-- Provided instructions on how to implement HTTPS
-- Provided best practices for preventing SQL injection
-- Provided best practices for preventing XSS
 - Implemented rate limiting
 - Implemented job posting performance metrics